nastia4o/Semantic_book_recommender/README.md

-# Semantic_book_recommender
+# Semantic book recommender
-Using a kaggle dataset   create a semanticc book recommender
+Using a kaggle dataset   create a semantic book recommender